 WHAT IS NFPA 70E?

-The National Fire Protection Association (NFPA) 70E is an American standard that provides a standard for best electrical safety work practices to help protect industrial electricians from electric arc flash and arc blast explosions, which often result in potential injury and death.
+The National Fire Protection Association developed this standard which governs best electrical safety work practices to help protect industrial electricians from electric arc flash and arc blast explosions, which often result in potential injury and death.
 As a result, OSHA has referenced the NFPA 70e.
 In fact, many organizations have now designed an NFPA 70E Compliance Guide to help protect their electrical personnel from the hazards associated with arc flash.

 OSHA acting by adopting the NFPA 70e regulations for safe electrical work practices in 1990, and has proposed a revised standard that meets the most recent edition of NFPA 70E.